naveedziari/PyMIDA/README.md

 In addition, if the user wants to analyze a peptide, then under the `windows` tab select `Proteomics` to be prompted with a window to enter the peptide amino acid sequence:

 <img src="https://user-images.githubusercontent.com/14845065/152647318-79157d76-94f5-4962-a4df-d3c35db8291a.jpg" alt="drawing" width="384"/>

+# Calculation of isotopic enrichment and fractional synthesis rate.

+* The user may also input experimentally derived fractional abundances into the fields labeled **M0-M4**.
+At minimum M0-M2 must be populated, and the number of isotopomers specified above must match the number inputted here.
+* Then click on **Calculate MIDA p** and a window will pop up displaying the isotopic enrichment of the precursor pool.
+This step is necessary in order to calculate $f$.
+* After calculating $p$, clicking on **Calculate f** will open up a new window whereby the user can select the mass isotopomer with which to calculate $f$.
+*Proceed with steps below to calculate FSR*
+* Input the timepoint at which the measurement was taken, with time point zero being the start of labeling.
+* Click on **Calculate FSR** to display the fractional synthesis rate.

 # Calculation of fractional synthesis rate